A Jewel in the Crown of the Cornish Mining World Heritage Site...

 THE MINE WORKINGS & A MODERN EDUCATIONAL MINING ROLE

 Wheal Roots is a true subterranean & very old Cornish Tin mine of National importance.
 There are passages on four levels that may be explored, there is a further unexplored & flooded level deeper below.
 There are a number of capped access shafts and about 3 miles of explored passageways.
 The mine has three stope shafts where tin bearing ore was removed and these distinctive blue tinted veins are seen on the guided tours.
-The mine was worked by vertical shafts with ladders some of which are pointed out during the tour, others are not accessible or are capped.
+The mine was worked by vertical shafts originally fitted with ladders some shafts are pointed out during the tour, others are not accessible or are capped.
 Ladderway Shaft is fitted with a staircase which is used to access 3 LEVEL of the mine.

 There are a number of unique features such as the Shammeling Shaft and distinctive veins of blue peach or ore-bearing tourmaline.
 Recently one of the professors from the Camborne School of Mines discovered that the main stope shaft is the location of a relatively rare Carbona Mass.
 Parts of the mine were worked in mediaeval times but the areas shown to visitors today date from the 1700s.